-The Best Wool Oriental Rug Buying Tips to Know
+The Best Wool Oriental Rug Buying Tips To Know

-10 Authentic Oriental Rug Buying Tips
+7 Authentic Oriental Rug Buying Tips

 People with more knowledge about oriental rugs have higher chances of making an informed purchase decision.
 By reading through various informative articles about authentic hand-knotted oriental rugs, the more likely it is you will be confident about starting your quest to search for the most ideal rug for you and your space.
 Here at RugKnots, we are happy to provide education about home decor, particularly with the involvement of an oriental rug.
 Feel free to browse our blog for other know-hows that would be of help.
 For now, these 10 tips in buying oriental rugs should provide enough guidance to get you started.

-Know What Makes An Oriental Rug Expensive
+1. Know What Makes An Oriental Rug Expensive

 The first statement you need to understand and accept so you can avoid knock-offs:

 Authentic handmade oriental rugs are expensive.
 There’s a very little chance you can stumble upon a genuine high-quality “oriental” rug made by expert artisans in a carpet store with a huge slash off its original price.
 And there are plenty of reasons why.
 This begs the question, “what increases the value of an oriental rug?”
 There are five important elements that influence the cost of an authentic oriental rug: age, knot density, weave consistency, technique, and fiber used.
 Make sure that you’re aware of these variables before taking a rug home.

 Rugs made of wool, especially if sourced from New Zealand, cost more than the others.
 In fact, most first-rate oriental rugs made today rely on New Zealand wool to create quality rugs.
 Silk rugs are also expensive.
 But compared to oriental Wool Rugs, they require special cleaning due to their frailty and sensitivity.
 On the other hand, the term rayon may be used by some merchants to mask some mediocre components of a rug such as artificial silk and faux soil.
 Avoid rugs with this tag if you’re looking for authentic silk rugs.

 Keep On Shopping Around

-Learn The Oriental Rug Industry Lingo
+2. Learn The Oriental Rug Industry Lingo

 While shopping at stores and online, you may hear some terms only familiar to those who have been acquainted with the oriental rug industry.
 Having knowledge about the industry vernacular could help you understand a salesman’s explanation and some descriptions listed on the rug’s tag if there would be any.
 One of the most common terms used is the word “field” which pertains to the main background of the rug.
 Some rugs have a diamond or round motif at the center and these are called central medallions.
 Below are other oriental carpet rug lingo you should get accustomed to before you start the search for your ideal rug.

-All-over design: This carpet rug motif will work best if you plan to asymmetrically place your furniture on the rug.
+All-Over Design: This carpet rug motif will work best if you plan to asymmetrically place your furniture on the rug.

-Aniline dyes: When you heard from the sales agent or seen from the label that the rug had aniline dyes, it only means that the manufacturer used synthetic coloring.
+Aniline Dyes: When you heard from the sales agent or seen from the label that the rug had aniline dyes, it only means that the manufacturer used synthetic coloring.

-Antique wash: The method of antique washing aims to bring out an antique look through chemical washing.
+Antique Wash: The method of antique washing aims to bring out an antique look through chemical washing.
 This scheme is employed by those who claim to be selling vintage rugs.
 Find out if the rug has undergone antique washing by looking for strong bold colors left in the fibers.

-Art silk: Rugs made of art silk may look good but it’s not actually as fancy as it sounds.
+Art Silk: Rugs made of art silk may look good but it’s not actually as fancy as it sounds.
 Art silk is short for artificial silk which is definitely not a material used to create an authentic oriental rug.

 Boteh: A stylized motif in the form of a pine cone, palmetto, Cypress tree or flame of Zoroaster.